Gamification

 For courses and programs, two methods of determining points are provided:

-2. Automatic method: The moderator indicates that the number of points will be equal to the sum of points from all lessons and tests included in the course or program.
-In both cases, it can be additionally specified whether points for individual modules within the course/program will be included in the overall calculation (i.e., points will be awarded both for the Course/program as a whole and for each module) or only for the Course/program without accounting for points from the modules.
+- Automatic method: The moderator indicates that the number of points will be equal to the sum of points from all lessons and tests included in the course or program.
+In both cases, it can be additionally specified whether points for individual modules within the course/program will be counted in the overall calculation (i.e., points will be awarded both for the Course/program as a whole and for each module) or only for the Course/program without considering points for the modules.

 Question: Where can employees track their accumulated points and Rating?